-- To appoint a governor from another school onto an independent complaints panel, the governing board does not have to enter into, or already be in, a formal arrangement under the School Governance (Collaboration) (England) Regulations 2003. - Where an independent panel is arranged on an ad-hoc, informal basis, governors who are suitability skilled and who can demonstrate their independence will be sourced. - Governors from any category of governor or associate members of another governing board can be approached to take part in an independent panel. - Where appropriate, the clerk will ask for support from the governor services team at the LA. - Five days' notice will be given to all parties attending the CAP, including the complainant. - Prior to the hearing, the chair of governors will have written to the complainant informing them of how the review will be conducted.
-The Executive Headteacher will also have a copy of this letter. - At the hearing, all participants will be given the opportunity to put their case across and discuss any issues. - The CAP will consider issues raised in the original complaint and any issues which have been highlighted during the complaints procedure.
+To appoint a governor from another school onto an independent complaints panel, the governing board does not have to enter into, or already be in, a formal arrangement under the School Governance (Collaboration) (England) Regulations 2003.

+Where an independent panel is arranged on an ad-hoc, informal basis, governors who are suitability skilled and who can demonstrate their independence will be sourced.
+Governors from any category of governor or associate members of another governing board can be approached to take part in an independent panel.

+A formal collaborative arrangement will be made with another maintained school where the school wishes to appoint a standing committee to hear all the complaints received under the complaints committee's tenure.

+Where appropriate, the clerk to governors will ask for support from their network or governor services team at the LA.

+Five days' notice will be given to all parties attending the CAP, including the complainant.

+Prior to the hearing, the chair of governors will have written to the complainant informing them of how the review will be conducted.
+The headteacher will also have a copy of this letter.

+At the hearing, all participants will be given the opportunity to put their case across and discuss any issues.

+The CAP will consider issues raised in the original complaint and any issues which have been highlighted during the complaints procedure.

-The meeting should allow for:
+The meeting will allow for:

-- The complainant to be present and accompanied at the hearing if they wish. - The complainant to explain their complaint and the Executive Headteacher to explain the reasons for their decision. - The complainant to question the Executive Headteacher, and vice versa, about the complaint. - Any evidence, including witnesses who have been prior approved by the chair of the CAP, to be questioned. - Members of the CAP to question both the complainant and the Executive Headteacher. - Final statements to be made by both parties involved. - The complainant will receive a written response explaining the panel's findings and recommendations within 15 school days.
-This response will also explain whether there are any further rights of appeal and to whom they need to be addressed. - Where relevant, the person complained about will receive a summary of the panel's findings and recommendations.
-They will also receive a copy of the minutes, subject to any necessary redactions under the Data Protection Act 2018 and the GDRP.
+- The complainant to be present and accompanied at the hearing if they wish. - The complainant to explain their complaint and the headteacher to explain the reasons for their decision. - The complainant to question the headteacher, and vice versa, about the complaint. - Any evidence, including witnesses who have been prior approved by the chair of the CAP, to be questioned. - Members of the CAP to question both the complainant and the headteacher. - Final statements to be made by both parties involved.

+The complainant and the person complained about, where relevant, will receive a written response, via email or otherwise, explaining the panel's findings and recommendations within 15 school days.
+This response will also explain whether there are any further rights of appeal and to whom they need to be addressed.

+Where relevant, the person complained about will receive a summary of the panel's findings and recommendations.
+They will also receive a copy of the minutes, subject to any necessary redactions under the Data Protection Act 2018 and the UK GDPR.

-Final stage - Appeal
+Final stage: Appeal